paritytech/txwrapper-core/packages/txwrapper-examples/docs/MULTISIG.md

 # Multisig example

 ## Description
-The multisig example code shows how to create a Multisig account and execute a transaction from this newly created account to send some funds to another address.
+The multisig example code shows how to create a Multisig account, fund it and execute a transaction from this newly created account to send some funds to another address.

 ### Steps
 More specifically the code implements the following steps :